fletchermoore/cip/README.md

 Bugs
 ====
+- I am unable to get the site working on Windows Home with Docker Toolbox at this time because the `npm install` step fails.
-I have encountered a rare bug, I believe with sortable.js that stops the drag and drop feature from working.
+- I have encountered a rare bug, I believe with sortable.js that stops the drag and drop feature from working.
 This has required restarting the browser to fix.
 I am unable to reproduce it reliably.